 The objective of this sea course is for the Midshipman to acquire the knowledge and practices of seamanship necessary to successfully perform the duties of ship's licensed deck officer.
 In addition to basic seamanship subjects, advanced topics such as ship handling and contingency management are incorporated into this project.
 The sea project part of this course will build upon knowledge gained from NAUT101 Introduction to Nautical Science as well as material from the first sailing period.
 All deck-officer endorsement Candidate Midshipmen will complete this sea project.
 The course culminates with an oral exam upon return from sea.

 Prerequisites: NPRJ220

-NPRJ325 Ship Structure and Stability 2 Credits: 1.5 Using the ship as a laboratory, this portion of the Sea Project curriculum will build upon the Midshipman's knowledge of ship structure, nomenclature, use of the ship hydrostatic table and the determination of transverse and longitudinal stability gained from in-residence course work as well as during the first sailing.
+NPRJ325 Ship Structure and Stability 2 Credits: 1.5

+Using the ship as a laboratory, this portion of the Sea Project curriculum will build upon the Midshipman's knowledge of ship structure, nomenclature, use of the ship hydrostatic table and the determination of transverse and longitudinal stability gained from in-residence course work as well as during the first sailing.
 This sea project will be completed by all deck-officer endorsement Candidate Midshipmen.
-Prerequisites: NPRJ225
+Prerequisites: NPRJ225 be achieved by the shipboard practice and computations learned from in-residence courses in celestial and terrestrial navigation and meteorology as well as creating voyage plans and composing essays on STCW watchkeeping principles and commonly utilized navigation publications.
+These exercises will help prepare the Midshipman for capstone navigation classes in First Class Year and the USCG Third Mate Exam taken at the end of First

-NPRJ330 Navigation II Credits: 2
+NPRJ330 Navigation II